1992 United States Senate election in Connecticut: Campaign

 Johnson, a millionaire businessman who had never run for public office before, spent about $900,000 during the primary campaign.
 His television and radio commercials said that he would bring "a dose of success Washington needs."
 Dodd had $2 million cash on hand following the primaries.

 Results

+By congressional district

+Dodd won all six congressional district, including three that elected Republicans.